Esomeprazole rebound

 Esomeprazole rebound occurs when the body reacts to sudden cessation or reduction of esomeprazole intake.
 When esomeprazole, a proton pump inhibitor (PPI), is stopped abruptly, the stomach may produce excess acid in response to the sudden change.
 This can lead to symptoms such as heartburn, indigestion, and acid reflux, which are known as the rebound effect.

-See also Omeprazole and loss of libido
+See also Omeprazole and excessive thirst

 The main causes of esomeprazole rebound include: